complete-ts/cspell-check-unused-words/README.md

 <!-- markdownlint-disable MD033 -->

 `cspell-check-unused-words` is a helper program for people who use [CSpell](https://cspell.org/).
-It will check your "cspell.json" file for unused words.
+It will check your "cspell.json" or "cspell.jsonc" file for unused words.
 You can use it in your linting pipeline to ensure that your project does not have any "orphaned" words.

 <br>